Semantics-Empowered Communication: A Tutorial-cum-Survey: Challenges and Open Issues

 \item \emph{Semantic networks}: 6G is anticipated to transform into a sizable and decentralized system, so as to better support intelligent networked systems at different communication levels \cite{meena20226g}.
 We boldly argue that SemCom can be applied to distributed intelligent networks and even become the dominant communication architecture of 6G with less data transmission and more knowledge exploitation.
+The embedded generative capability in SemCom pays the way for the orchestration of LLMs in 6G, so as to fully unleash converged communications and computing abilities \cite{chen2023netgpt}.
 However, until to now, there is no specific definition for the blueprint of the semantic network.
-Besides the aforementioned challenges for end-to-end SemCom, a semantic network also faces the difficulty to disseminate the semantic KB to distributed devices and adapt to the network heterogeneity.
+Besides the aforementioned challenges for end-to-end SemCom, a semantic network also faces the difficulty to disseminate the semantic KB to distributed devices, so as adapt to the network heterogeneity. \end{enumerate}